 What Does Your Data Have to Say About the Next Admissions Cycle?Reading time: 2 minutes

-The higher-ed admissions cycle is long and unpredictable and full of pressure.
+The higher-ed admissions cycle is long, unpredictable, and full of pressure.
 And as soon as it ends, it starts right up again.
-While there’s no silver-bullet solution that tells you exactly what the new cycle holds for you, there are many things you can learn from your admissions data—by listening to it.
+There’s no silver-bullet solution that tells you exactly what the new cycle holds for you.
+But there are many things you can learn from your admissions data—by listening to it.

-In other words, what your data says can instill fresh confidence as you roll out the new recruiting strategy.
+In other words, what your data says can instill fresh confidence as you roll out a new recruiting strategy.

-The reason your data matters is because all the countless decisions you make—what lists to purchase, what communications to send, what fairs and schools to visit—are drivers of outcomes.
+Your data matters because the countless decisions you make—what lists to purchase, what communications to send, what fairs and schools to visit—are drivers of outcomes.
 Your admissions data is the single best indicator of what’s working and what isn’t.
 And by asking some simple questions and referring to the data in order to answer them, you’re going to be able to do more of what’s working, less of what’s not.

 Here’s an example:

-Admissions data can help you identify which of your candidates are “on the fence” so that you can plan to call them sooner or personalize your outreach.
-And while we know it’s hard enough to find the time to reach out at all, it’s important to pause and “listen to the data” (via predictive modeling, simple trend analysis, or otherwise) as a way to optimize that time you spend.
+Admissions data helps you identify which of your candidates are “on the fence.”
+You can plan to call them sooner or personalize your outreach.
+And while we know it’s hard enough to find the time to reach out at all, it’s important to pause and “listen to the data” (via predictive modeling, simple trend analysis, or otherwise) as a way to optimize the time you spend.

-Not to suggest that your decisions are based exclusively in response to what your data tells you, but if you are planning to reevaluate decisions, data is always a good reference point.
+This is not to suggest that your decisions are based exclusively in response to what your data tells you.
+But when you evaluate decisions, data is always a good reference point.

-Here at Rapid Insight, we’re all about including data in the conversation, and we know there’s no one-size-fits-all solution.
+Here at Rapid Insight, we’re all about including data in the conversation.
+We know there’s no one-size-fits-all solution.
 That’s why our platform allows you to stay at the 30,000-foot-level, create repeatable reports to your exact design, and to drill-down—and easily build—predictive models to tailor outreach and forecast critical expectations of your upcoming class.

 If you missed our recent webinar on how to leverage your data for the new admissions cycle, check out the recording!